Table of Contents

 Best for: Teams that need broad browser and device coverage for UI testing.

-For that specific use case, Sauce Labs is hard to beat.
+For the specific use case of "does our app work on Safari 17 on an iPhone 15," Sauce Labs is hard to beat.
 The device coverage is extensive, the infrastructure is managed, and the setup is fast.
+See the full Testkube vs Sauce Labs comparison or browse other Sauce Labs alternatives for Kubernetes testing.

 Trade-offs: Sauce Labs tests run in their cloud, not in your Kubernetes clusters.
 There is no environment parity with your production infrastructure.
-If your testing needs go beyond browser and device testing (API testing, load testing, integration testing, security testing), you are either running a second platform or stretching Sauce Labs beyond its strengths.
-The consumption-based pricing scales with usage, which means costs can spike unpredictably as your test suite grows.
-And for teams with data sovereignty requirements, having test execution leave your infrastructure entirely is often a non-starter.
+If your testing needs go beyond browser and device testing (API, load, integration, security), you are either running a second platform or stretching Sauce Labs beyond its strengths.
+Consumption-based pricing means costs spike unpredictably as test suites grow.
+For teams with data sovereignty requirements, having test execution leave your infrastructure is often a non-starter.

 7. BrowserStack

-Best for: Similar to Sauce Labs.
-Browser and device testing with a managed grid.
+Best for: Browser and device testing with a managed grid.

-Where BrowserStack differs slightly: its Automate product has a bit more flexibility for Selenium and Appium-based test suites, and its pricing structure has different breakpoints that may work better depending on your team size and test volume.
+Where BrowserStack differs slightly: its Automate product has more flexibility for Selenium and Appium-based test suites, and its pricing structure has different breakpoints that may work better depending on team size and test volume.

 Trade-offs: Same fundamental limitations as Sauce Labs.
 Tests run outside your infrastructure.
 Not Kubernetes-native.
 Consumption-based pricing.
 Limited to UI and browser testing.
-If your testing needs are broader than "does this render correctly in Chrome, Firefox, and Safari," you will need additional tooling.
+If your testing needs are broader than rendering checks across browsers, you will need additional tooling.

 8. CircleCI